veronicaguerrini/LiME/README.md

 To build ebwt, lcp, and da files from scratch from a single fasta file, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA], or egsa [https://github.com/felipelouza/egsa] for instance.
 Note that egsa tool returns the three datastructures in a single file (fastaFile.K.gesa, with K being the number of sequences).
 The executable file EGSAtoBCR is to convert fastaFile.K.gesa into fileFasta.ebwt, fileFasta.lcp, and fileFasta.da -- use command EGSAtoBCR filefasta K.

-To merge the data structures ebwt and lcp associated with *R* and *G*, one could use eGap [https://github.com/felipelouza/egap] and set the option -d to obtain the document array (da) of the merge.
+To merge the two ebwts associated with the sets *R* and *G*, one could use eGap [https://github.com/felipelouza/egap] and set both options *--lcp* and *--da* to have the lcp and da computed.
+Note that, the running time of eGap can be decreased if a certain threshold *k* is settled for computing the lcp values.
+Indeed, by using the option *--trlcp k*, as an altenative to *--lcp*, eGap stops merging the two ebwts when the lcp value calculated is *k*, and computes a lcp array in which all lcp values greater than *k* are replaced by the value *k*.

 On the other hand, exploiting the mathematical properties of the permutation associated with the ebwt and lcp, one could use BCR [https://github.com/giovannarosone/BCR_LCP_GSA] *incrementally* in order to update the data structures obtained for *G* with th symbols in *R* and to obtain the data structures for the collection *S* (without constructing the eBWT and lcp for *R* from scratch) .